tangentsoft/pidp8i/doc/os8-run.md

 ## TODOs:

-* Create a `resume` command that does not reboot OS/8
 * Allow underscore and dash in mount options.
-* Make `mount` failure abort the script.
 * What happens if we don't have a done command in the script?
-* Add detection of SIMH context to the various OS/8 commands and have them blow out if we are not in OS/8 context.
-* Make sure the SIMH context commands really don't blow out when OS/8 is booted.
-* Catch the boot of non-mounted device and quit the script.